 - Fill glasses with ice.

-- Add 2–3 tablespoons watermelon puree to each.
+- Add 2–3 tablespoons watermelon puree.

 - Pour lemonade over and stir gently.